AlainHardy/Teaching-HEIGVD-RES-2016-Labo-SMTP/README.md

     * If you want to use a different port that the default one add "-p *portNumber*" to your command
 * You can access to the web interface at this address http://localhost:8282

-And voilà, you can now send mails without distubating anyone.
+And voilà, you can now send mails without disturbating anyone.